California Paid Family Leave &

 Q: Is an employee eligible for Paid Family Leave benefits if they have to provide care for a sick relative that is out-of-state or out-of-the-country?

-A: Yes.
-A claim may be submitted for Paid Family Leave benefits to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner who is out of the state or out of the country.
-Benefits may be payable provided the medical certificate is properly completed, establishes a need for care, and the employee is otherwise eligible.
+A: Consult with an experienced employment law attorney if you have to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner who is out of the state or out of the country.

 Q: Can an employee opt out of the Disability Insurance or Paid Family Leave program?

-A: No. The State Disability Insurance (SDI) program and contributions are mandatory under the California Unemployment Insurance Code.
-There are two exceptions:
+A: No. The State Disability Insurance (SDI) program and contributions are mandatory under the California Unemployment Insurance Code, but consult with an experienced employment law attorney for exceptions.

 Q: What is the Paid Parental Leave Ordinance?